tuxnam/GuillaumeBen-Security-Notebook/DFIR-for-AKS.md

 The playbook also adds a label ```status=quarantine``` to the target pod.
 The pod selected is the pod present as part of the list of entities of a Defender for Container alert.

+The playbook 'remove isolation', removes both the network policy and the label.

 **Required Parameters:**<br />